chen, melissa-25-Edit.jpg

 Brenden Tu MD

-communications co-chair and membership co-chair
+membership co-chair

 Brenden Tu grew up in the San Francisco Bay Area.
 He completed a BS degree in natural resource science from UC Davis.
 He then completed a Master’s degree in Wildland Fire Management, with an emphasis in fire behavior and safety, from Colorado State University.
 After 6 years with the USDA Forest Service, he changed careers and attended medical school at Wake Forest University School of Medicine.
 He completed his residency training in Family Practice at UC Davis.
 After residency he worked for three years as the Lead Physician at Salud clinic, a Federally Qualified Healthcare Center in West Sacramento.
 He is currently working as a staff physician at the UC Davis Student Health and Wellness Center.